GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Weapon recoil
 - different in every game
-- every weapon often has a different recoil pattern that can be mastered
+- every weapon has a different recoil pattern that may be mastered
 - shooting in bursts or tapping will help maintaining accuracy
 - crouching or going prone usually reduces it
+- moving usually decreases your accuracy while staying still makes sure your first shot is fully accurate

 ### Weapon selection
 - use the right weapon based on distance (short range: SMG, long range: sniper rifle)